ClintWinter/clintwinter.me/src/pages/blog/facade.md

 That's it!

 Not everything needs a facade, but when you are building tools/packages that are used internally, a facade is often a strong pattern to rely upon.

+Here's the repo with all the code: https://github.com/ClintWinter/laravel-facade-example